zammad/zammad-admin-documentation/settings/security/base.rst

 .. container:: cfloat-left

-   Activated the `register as a new customer` function on the login page.
+   Activates the `register as a new customer` function on the login page.
    If set to ``no`` only administrators or agents can create new accounts manually.